‘Project Runway All Stars’ 2018 Recap: Episode 9 — ‘Posen On The Red Carpet’

 Judges’ Critiques

 After watching the runway show, it was time for the judges to give their feedback.
 The judges tonight were Alyssa Milano, Georgina Chapman, Isaac Mizrahi, and guest judges Rosie Perez and Zac Posen.
-The top and bottom looks for came from Anthony, Stanley, Ken, Edmond, Fabio, and Joshua.
+The top and bottom looks came from Anthony, Stanley, Ken, Edmond, Fabio, and Joshua.

 - Fabio – Zac said he did a spectacular job and he should be proud.
 Isaac said he liked the nod to the future.
 Rosie said it is not what everyone else would be wearing.
 Alyssa said she knew this was Fabio when it came on the runway.